 To sustain the functioning of my body while following a keto lifestyle I use several supplements.

-I take them all in the morning with half liter of water, before starting working.
+I take them all in the morning with half a liter of water, before starting to work.

 Every day during the wintertime

-Vitamin D. In Holland we don’t have much sun, so I take Vitamin D almost all the year long, with exception for the warmest months.
+Vitamin D. In Holland we don’t have much sun, so I take Vitamin D almost all the year long, with the exception of the warmest months.

 I do periodical cycles of Biotin and Fish-Oil.
-When I don’t use Biotin, I use Viviscal, an american supplement that supports hair and nails.
-I have a lot of benefits with keto, but my hair are struggling a lot.
-Read how to avoid hair loss and healthy hair on a keto diet.
+When I don’t use Biotin, I use Viviscal, an American supplement that supports hair and nails.
+I have a lot of benefits with keto, but my hair is struggling a lot.

 Occasionally, when needed